Pickling Objects with Cached Properties

 that are the result of executing some code.
 One of the simplest ways of doing

-that is using the @property
+that is using the @property decorator.
+Here, accessing the myprop will

-call the method and return the resulting "data"
+call the method and return the resulting "data".

 class MyClass(object):